Travel and off campus work

 - USA travel advisory

 The Travel to high risk destinations risk assessment form is needed when you are asking for approval to travel to a high risk international destination on University business.
+When travelling to low risk international destinations, the Travel risk assessment form can be used.

 - Travellers undertaking personal international travel are encouraged to review and take into account the Australian Government’s Department of Foreign Affairs and Trade Smartraveller advisories for each intended destination.